plforacle/heatwave-aws/create-dbs/create-dbs.md

 ## Task 2: Create a MySQL HeatWave DB System and add on a HeatWave Cluster

-1. Create a MySQL DB system, MyDBSystem, which is the logical container for MySQLHeatWave instances, and note the administrator username and password as you will need it to connect to the DB System
+1. Create a MySQL DB system, MyDBSystem, which is the logical container for MySQL HeatWave instances, and note the administrator username and password as you will need it to connect to the DB System

     ![create db name](./images/create-db-name.png "create db name")

-2. Select a shape of the DB System.
-A shape determines the number of OCPUs, amount of memory, and other resources that are allocated within a DB system.
+2. Select a shape for MySQL.
+A shape determines the number of vCPUs, amount of memory, and other resources that are allocated within a DB system.
 Each shape can have a couple of configurations.
 Ensure that you select a configuration that supports HeatWave.

     ![create db config](./images/create-db-config.png "create db config")